tetsuo/tetsuo.github.io/articles/flixbox.md

 ---
 title: flixbox
-description: Movie trailers and typed functional programming in TypeScript using fpts
+description: Movie trailers and typed functional programming in TypeScript
-tags: typescript, fp
+tags: typescript,fp
 published: 2023-01-25T12:41:00
 updated: 2023-01-25T12:41:00
 ---

 [![flixbox - Search movie trailers](./flixbox.jpg)](https://ogu.nz/wr/flixbox.html)

-> [flixbox](https://www.github.com/onur1/flixbox) implements a server and a GUI application for interacting with [the TMDb API](https://developers.themoviedb.org/3) using typed functional programming library [fp-ts](https://gcanti.github.io/fp-ts/) in TypeScript.
+> [flixbox](https://www.github.com/onur1/flixbox) implements a server and a GUI application for interacting with the [TMDb](https://www.themoviedb.org/) API using typed functional programming library [fp-ts](https://gcanti.github.io/fp-ts/).

 ## Background

 [fp-ts](https://gcanti.github.io/fp-ts/) is a library by [Giulio Canti](https://twitter.com/giuliocanti) that brings the power of [typeclasses](https://en.wikipedia.org/wiki/Type_class) and the [higher kinded types](https://en.wikipedia.org/wiki/Kind_(type_theory)) from functional programming languages (such as [Haskell](https://www.haskell.org/) and [PureScript](https://www.purescript.org/)) into the world of [TypeScript](https://www.typescriptlang.org/).

 If you are new to FP, I highly recommend you to watch the first 9 minutes of Philip Wadler's [Propositions as Types](https://www.youtube.com/watch?v=IOiZatlZtGU) talk, so you can get an idea about the earliest work that made this type of programming possible.
 If you are the adventurous type, you can continue watching the rest of the talk&mdash; don't let the title scare you!
-But, you most likely won't need to learn how β-reduction works or the other cool stuff in formal logic, in order to program a washing machine display.
+But, you most likely won't need to learn how β-reduction works or the other cool stuff in formal logic in order to program a washing machine display.
 Trust me, for washing machine displays, you only need to know about [the difference between product and sum types](https://dev.to/gcanti/functional-design-algebraic-data-types-36kf).

 When I first started learning FP in JS, I was having trouble reading [Hindley Milney](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system) type signatures and the projects like [Fantasy Land](https://github.com/fantasyland/fantasy-land) and [Sanctuary](https://sanctuary.js.org/) haven't really helped much due to the heavy Haskell jargon in their documentation.
 (It seems some Haskellers are having the same syndrome, [but in the opposite direction](https://www.reddit.com/r/typescript/comments/ond5d8/struggling_to_read_typescript_signatures_convert/)).